kettek/gobl/README.md

 ## Visual Studio Code Integration
 There is a task provider extension for VSCode that allows using gobl tasks as VSCode tasks.
 It is available as [Gobl Task Provider](https://marketplace.visualstudio.com/items?itemName=kettek.gobl-task-provider) and has a GitHub repository [here](https://github.com/kettek/vscode-gobl-task-provider).

+## Why
+	* 1. I like Go.
+	* 2. Having the full power of Go available for setting up and running build tasks is very convenient.
+	* 3. Go's syntax is elegant.
+	* 4. It's an interesting concept.

+Of course, there are some inconveniences, such as:
+	* 1. Technically running `go run .` does first compile the task script and run it from a temporary directory.
+	* 2. `go.mod` and `go.sum` adds some clutter.